oddegen/uboa/README.md

 ```bash
 curl -s https://raw.githubusercontent.com/oddegen/uboa/main/scripts/install.sh | bash
 ```
+Alternatively you can build it from source,

+To build uboa from source, you'll need to have Go installed on your system.
+Here are the steps:

+1. Clone the repository: `git clone https://github.com/oddegen/uboa.git`
+2. Change into the repository directory: `cd uboa`
+3. Run `go build` to build the binary
+4. Run `./uboa` to run the tool

 ### Getting Started

 To use uboa, simply run the command `uboa` followed by the required flags and options.